Article Updated on: 21st March 2025

 Safety disadvantages are:

-- Many can be copied: You can copy most key fobs.
-They are not a completely foolproof security method if you have high-security needs.
+- Many can be copied: You can copy most key fobs using equipment available on the Internet, which basically exposes your property to anyone who has the know-how.
+Fobs are not a foolproof security method if you have high-security needs.
+Facial recognition is one access method that avoids this problem.

 Passive vs. Active Key Fobs